 A regular MRI (magnetic resonance imaging) scan cannot detect post-concussion syndrome; it can only detect structural damage to the brain.
 The damage caused by concussions is not shown with a standard structural MRI.
 But there are tests that can detect post-concussion syndrome.
 At Cognitive FX, we use fNCI, which is short for functional neurocognitive imaging.

 fNCI is a kind of functional MRI that looks at oxygenated and deoxygenated hemoglobin in the brain as it is accomplishing different cognitive tasks.
-Regions of the brain damaged by a past concussion may not be receiving adequate blood supply.
-This forces the brain to call on areas that have enough blood capacity but which may not be designed to handle the specific task you’re trying to perform.
 By comparing blood flow in regions of your brain to a database of brains of people who haven’t had any injury and are functioning normally, we can pinpoint which areas of your brain are affected and develop a customized treatment protocol.